Published: January 15, 2025 | Updated: February 20, 2026

 Here at QuickMD, we specialize in teleMAT (Medication-Assisted Treatment) for opioid dependency, combining the convenience of telemedicine with evidence-based approaches to opioid addiction recovery.
 This ensures that patients receive both effective medication and professional guidance, all from the comfort and privacy of home.

-Plus, our network of licensed providers operate seven days a week.
+Plus, our network of licensed doctors operates seven days a week.

 This means you can get help when you need it most, even on weekends and holidays.